SimplifyNet/Etcd.Microsoft.Extensions.Configuration/README.md

 ```

 Settings can be mixed from different locations, for example, you can set only CA file in environment variable and only connection string in JSON file.

+## Contributing

+There are many ways in which you can participate in the project.
+Like most open-source software projects, contributing code is just one of many outlets where you can help improve.
+Some of the things that you could help out with are:

+- Documentation (both code and features)
+- Bug reports
+- Bug fixes
+- Feature requests
+- Feature implementations
+- Test coverage
+- Code quality
+- Sample applications

+## License

+Licensed under the GNU LESSER GENERAL PUBLIC LICENSE